Overseas visitor numbers growing; Queenstown Airport almost back to pre-Covid volumes

 Overseas visitors through Queenstown Airport appear to have recovered for September, with the almost 30,000 internationals who flew into the airport making up 99 per cent of the volumes recorded in September 2019.

-Destination Queenstown chief executive Mat Wood said Queenstown had "exceptional" snow this year and the direct flights to the town from Australia, made the trip across the Tasman easy.
+Destination Queenstown chief executive Mat Woods said Queenstown had "exceptional" snow this year and the direct flights to the town from Australia, made the trip across the Tasman easy.

 "I think it's fair to say we might have benefited a little bit from the North Island's lack of snow, which is unfortunate for Mt Ruapehu."